 These goals could take years or even decades and can include saving for retirement, your children’s college expenses or paying off your home mortgage.
 Determine which goals you’re aiming for and sort them in order of priority and importance.
 This step will help you decide how much to put aside each month for each goal when you build out your budget.

 Understand Your Income

 Make a list of all of your incoming cash flow and total it.
 You can use the method that works best for you, whether it is a spreadsheet, pen and paper or a helpful app on your smartphone.
 (You can also download our monthly income worksheet to help you get started.)
-If you aren’t able to list your net income due to earning fluctuations, lack of records or other uncertainties, try to estimate the most fair and accurate income figure.
-It is better to underestimate your income than over estimate and spend outside of your budget.
+If you aren’t able to list your net income due to earning fluctuations, lack of records or other uncertainties, try to estimate the fairest and accurate income figure.
+It is better to underestimate your income than overestimate and spend outside of your budget.

 The next step is to gather your expenses and list them with your debts and income.
 We recommend tracking your spending for a month then reviewing your purchases.
 This will give you the most accurate representation of your expenses and spending habits.
-You can organize these expenses into four different categories: fixed, variable, periodic and discretionary.
+You can organize these costs into four different categories:

 Creating Your Budget

 If this process seems overwhelming to you, it might be time to get some help from the professionals.
-Our credit counselors are experienced with helping customers get and stay out of debt.
-They can help you reduce or eliminate your debt.
+Our credit counselors are experienced in helping customers get and stay out of debt.
+They can help you reduce and eventually eliminate your debt.
 They will also help you create a budget and teach you healthy spending habits for the future.
 Want to know more?
-Contact one of our credit counselors today.
+Contact one of our credit counselors today at 800-500-6489!